The Hymns and Carols of Christmas

 Usually, the explanation runs as follows:

-Most commentators discount this argument of the origin of the song for the fundamental reason that the most of the elements were common to both the Church of Rome and the Church of England, and because the song probably originated in France.
+Most commentators discount this version concerning the origin of the song for the fundamental reason that the most of the elements were common to both the Church of Rome and the Church of England, and because the song probably originated in France well before this time in England's history.

 In short, whether or not it originated as a catechism song, it certainly can be used as one if you find this helpful in your devotions or faith.